#IBelieveThem

 …in the Family

-A few things stood out to me clearly throughout the interview.
+A few things stood out to me clearly.
 The first is that Prince Harry said he had a conversation with a family member who wondered “how dark” their child’s (Archie’s) skin might be when he was born.
 The person is understood to have commented on what Archie’s skin colour “might look like” and “what this might mean.”
-Leaving aside the fact that Harry and Meghan are 75% Caucasian between the two of them, and therefore the chances of their children having a dark skin tone were slim to none to begin with, yet somehow this person felt that this was an appropriate comment to make to an expectant parent.
+Leaving aside the fact that Harry and Meghan are 75% Caucasian between the two of them, and therefore the chances of their children having a dark skin tone were slim to none to begin with, it does not surprise me at all that there are racists in the royal family.
+The point here (and why I consider this racist) is that without question, the same person who made these comments would not have questioned “how light” Archie’s skin tone might be, had his mother been 100% Caucasian.
+As one commentator put it, no-one was asking which shade of alabaster their child might be.

 …in the Institution